 When you think of New York City, what are the first images that come to your mind?
 You may be thinking of the Empire State Building, The Statue of Liberty or maybe Rockefeller Center.
-But a huge new attraction is coming to lower Manhattan in the coming years that is sure to whisk you off your feet.
+But, now, when you think of the Big Apple, a huge new attraction has been built here in lower Manhattan that is sure to whisk you off your feet.

-Constructed on 28 acres over a working rail yard, the Hudson Yards project is set to become the largest private real estate development in United States history, and there is truly a staggering amount of effort being put in to make this compelling vision an absolutely incredible sight to behold.
+Constructed on 28 acres over a working rail yard, the Hudson Yards project is the largest private real estate development in United States history, and there was truly a staggering amount of effort put in to make this compelling vision a reality.

-Several extremely high profile restaurateurs and boutiques will be opening for business in the area, including world renowned chef Thomas Keller.
+Several extremely high profile restaurateurs and boutiques have opened for business in the area, including world-renowned chef Thomas Keller.
 And if all that is not enough to get your attention, then some of its unique, never-before-seen architectural innovations may just do the trick.

-Another fantastic addition that the Hudson Yards will be bringing to New York City is its “Haven for Creative Expression”, The Shed.
-The Shed will be New York’s first multi-arts center designed to be a flexible and manipulatable venue for all kinds of events, ranging from concerts to sporting events.
+Another fantastic addition that the Hudson Yards is its “Haven for Creative Expression”, The Shed.
+The Shed is New York’s first multi-arts center designed to be a flexible and manipulatable venue for all kinds of events, ranging from concerts to sporting events.
 An extremely notable feature of The Shed is its telescoping outer shell that can expand and contract with the flip of a switch.

 The outer shell gives an unparalleled amount of freedom to its users, allowing the temporary construction of a one hundred and twenty-foot-high temperature controlled hall, which can be retracted at any point to clear the neighboring seventeen thousand foot plaza for public use.

-The Hudson Yards will also come equipped with a small public school for its residents and children in the surrounding areas, it’s literally a brand new neighborhood.
-With all of these exciting new improvements on their way I’m sure you’re wondering when you can check it all out, and I have some good news.
+Hudson Yards will also have a small public school for its residents and children in the surrounding areas, it’s literally a brand new neighborhood in an area that has never before had subway service.

-Many of the Hudson Yard’s features will be available to the public by 2019, with a few areas scheduled to be completed as late as 2022.
-However, with the magnitude of this project in mind, this completion date is coming up fast.
-So next time you’re in New York, make sure to check on the status of the Hudson Yards, because it is set to become one of America’s most popular destinations!
+Many of the Hudson Yard’s features will be available to the public now, with a few areas scheduled to be completed as late as 2022.
+So next time you’re in New York, make sure to check on the status of the Hudson Yards because it is set to become one of America’s most popular destinations!

 Find NYC Hotels and use Bonwi points to save on your next Big Apple adventure!